mdyzma/mdyzma.github.io/_posts/2017-04-23-python-r-scala-julia-in-one-notebook.md

 | [Scala][scala]        | | __2.12.2__ |
 | [Julia][julia]        | | __0.5.1__  |

-## Four horsmen of data science...
+## Four horsemen of data science...

+Procedura:
+1.1  install anaconda3
+1.2 install python 2 in env
+2.1 install R z condy
+2.2 install R z RSTUDIO
+3.1 Install Scala language or sbt
+3.2 install iscala
+4.1 Install Julia language
+4.2 install ijulia

 And I saw when the Lamb opened one of the seals, and I heard, as it were the noise of thunder, one of the four beasts saying, Come and see.
 And I saw, and behold a white horse

 Python and R are well known in data science.
-They've been competeing with each other for decades.
+They've been competing with each other for decades.
 Both languages have  There has been

 ## Kernels installation